OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 which involves executing SQL code that
 REDCap's installation process provides you.

-After moving the PHP code, go to `<redcap-installation>/<redcap_version/ControlCenter/`, from your desktop.
+After moving the PHP code, go to `<redcap-installation>/<redcap_version>/ControlCenter/`, from your desktop.
 Near the top of the page,
-click a green banner proclaiming something like, "Ready to upgrade to REDcap 12.3.4!
-Click Here to navigate to the REDCap upgrade page."
+click a green banner proclaiming something like, "Ready to upgrade to REDCap 12.3.4!
+Click here to navigate to the REDCap upgrade page."

 The page should indicate that the previous step was successful and provide SQL code.
 Choose Option C to save the code as a sql file to your desktop machine along the lines of "redcap_upgrade_120304.sql".

-Transfer the file from your desktop to the database server, specifically `home/eaglesmith/redcap-upgrades`.
+Transfer the file from your desktop to the _database_ server, specifically `home/eaglesmith/redcap-upgrades`.
 For the sake of consistency,
 use the same approach as you transferred the PHP code to the web server in the previous step.